Big Pods - The Present and Future

 Benefits

-I believe there are a ton of benefits with meeting in pods and developing this type of program for learning and relationship building.
+I believe there are a ton of benefits to meeting in pods and developing this type of program for learning and relationship building.
 They include:

-• a sense of belonging.
-Kids and adults thrive when they know they are apart and included in something bigger than themselves.
+• A sense of belonging.
+Kids and adults thrive when they know they are part of and included in something bigger than themselves.

-• pooled resources.
+• Pooled resources.
 Adults and children have the opportunity to share their knowledge with others.
-Maybe you are a wiz at carpentry and might help individual families make a tiny library to share in their neighborhood or maybe you know all things about whales and would share your knowledge on several field trips to Beluga Point.
-We could also pull our financial resources to visit locations and pay experts in a field of study.
+Maybe you are a wiz at carpentry and could help individual families make a tiny library to share in their neighborhood, or perhaps you know all things about whales and could share your knowledge on several field trips to Beluga Point.
+We could also pool our financial resources to visit locations and pay experts in a field of study.

-• an ease of scheduling.
-We can reverse how we sign up for classes by forming a pod of eight around a topic a study and then hiring a teacher that fits the pod's schedule instead of the other way around.
+• Ease of scheduling.
+We can reverse how we sign up for classes by forming a pod of eight around a topic of study and then hiring a teacher that fits the pod's schedule, instead of the other way around.

-• using Seedling School as a foundational platform allows members to collaborate and do cool things in and around the community.
-I envision teens/tweens leading youth-centered initiatives.
-Running youth project that builds skills in team building, creativity, planning, and implementation.
+• Using Seedling School as a foundational platform allows members to collaborate and do cool things in and around the community.
+I envision teens/tweens leading youth-centered initiatives, running youth projects that build skills in team building, creativity, planning, and implementation.

-• using community resources already in place helps to lower the cost of participation and helps support our local community.
-Meeting at each other's homes, in local nature spaces, and non-profit spaces such as The Workshop, Remade, Makers Space, the Library, etc.
+• Using community resources already in place helps to lower the cost of participation and supports our local community.
+Meeting at each other's homes, in local nature spaces, and nonprofit spaces such as The Workshop, Remade, Makers Space, the Library, etc.

 Member Collaboration